Photo by Brian Bilek

 From likes to comments to views, there are a number of ways followers engage with your business on social media.
 If you’re a savvy bar or restaurant, you make the most of every virtual customer interaction, leaving no stone unturned.
 One engagement opportunity that is commonly overlooked, but incredibly valuable for building your brand and customer relationships, is location tagging.
 Read on to learn how to use this feature and turn these tagged posts into loyal customers.

 What are Posts Tagged at My Location?

 Like and comment on every post.
 Follow the guest, make sure to tailor your comments to the post, and use discretion about which posts are inappropriate to comment on.
 A simple “Thanks for dining with us!” or “Glad you enjoyed your experience, we loved serving you!” reflects positively on your brand and encourages customers to come back.
 You could also consider inviting the guest to send you a direct message in order to receive a special offer on their next visit.
-This greatly increases the chances that this person will come back to your bar or restaurant soon and spread the word to their friends.
+This greatly increases the chance that this person will return to your bar or restaurant soon and spread the word to their friends.
 When you engage with your customers’ posts, it shows that you appreciate their patronage and leaves a lasting positive impression.

 Follow guests’ profiles to build community and gather intel.
 Following guests’ profiles encourages them to follow you back, building your social community.
 While commenting on customers’ personal photos once they’ve accepted your follow request may be inappropriate, passively scrolling through their posts is a fantastic opportunity to learn more about your customer base.
 Maybe guests are die-hard football fans, or maybe they like to hike on weekends.
 What promos can you offer them?
 What music should you play?
 What new food trend could inspire your spring appetizer?